 - Identifying and practicing strategies for coping with urges to binge eat or purge

-- Planning to face difficult situations head-on, such as eating in a group, wearing previously-avoided clothing, or exercising in moderation
+- Planning to face difficult situations head-on, such as eating in a group, traveling, wearing previously-avoided clothing, exercising in moderation, or holiday meals

 - Learning to tolerate having information about weight without frequently checking or avoiding the scale